-I have also read the section entitled Just Cause for Disciplinary Action and understand that any unprofessional conduct is not befitting of an individual in the health care professions, and is cause for dismissal from my program of study.
+have also read the section entitled Just Cause for Disciplinary Action and understand that any unprofessional conduct is not befitting of an individual in the health care professions, and is cause for dismissal from my program of study.
+Signature Date The above-signed document will be retained in the student's file 2 .

-Signature

-Date

-The above-signed document will be retained in the student's file.

-Department of Biomedical and Health Information Sciences Committee on Academic and Educational Policy Revised and Approved: June 2000
+Committee on Academic and Educational Policy Revised and Approved: June 2000